nfcpy/nfcpy/docs/topics/get-started.rst

 .. note:: A :class:`~nfc.tag.TagEmulation` class still only exists for
-          Type 3 Tags although since version 0.10 it is possible to run *nfcpy* in target mode for Type 2 and Type 4A Tgas with selected devces.
+          Type 3 Tags although since version 0.10 it is possible to run *nfcpy* in target mode for Type 2 and Type 4A Tags with selected devices.
 It is also now possible to use PN532, PN533 and RC-S956 basesd devices in addition to RC-S380 for Type 3 Tag emulation, but except for RC-S380 the command and response frames can only be up to 64 byte.